swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-continuous-deployment-of-the-model-with-the-cicd-pipeline.md

     !!! tip

-        There is no need ti update the value in the CI/CD pipeline configuration.
+        There is no need to update the value in the CI/CD pipeline configuration.

-        All changes are made at the Google Cloud level and the key file is not not changed.
+        All changes are made at the Google Cloud level and the key file is not changed.

 === ":material-cloud: Using another cloud provider?
 Read this!"